Prevention – Creating Buy-In

 • Thoughtful casework design can eliminate the access of pests to collection items, such as gasketing between vitrines and pedestals, and closed bottom cases.

-• Create display layout which allows for easy cleaning and limiting inaccessable areas.
+• Create display layout which allows for easy cleaning, limiting inaccessible areas, and options for IPM monitoring.

 How do we help those who work in the exhibitions department help us?

-• Provide training packages showing what staff can do to uphold an effective IPM program with explanations and examples of repercussions if actions are not effective.
+• Provide training showing what staff can do to uphold an effective IPM program.

 • Keep your expectations reasonable.